39 Caregiver skills for CV

 • EHR proficiency

-To highlight your most important hard or transferable abilities, feature them in your resume summary.
-Focus on 2-3 proficiences you can prove with examples, and make sure they are highly relevant to the nursing position you have in mind.
+To highlight your most important hard or transferable abilities, feature them in your portfolio summary.
+Focus on 2-3 proficiences you can prove with examples, and make sure they are highly relevant to the nurse position you have in mind.
 Here's an example:

 Compassionate Registered Nurse with 3+ years of experience providing direct care to pediatric patients in a fast-paced hospital setting.
 Proven ability to quickly access patients and cooperate with physicians to implement the treatment plan.
 Capable of building a strong rapport with children and families and providing sensitive education on health conditions.